mattihicks/mattihicks/novartis-work.md

        </div>
        <div class="col-8">
         <h2 class="projectTitle">Impact</h2>
-        <p>After evaluating the results of this work, we received much greater focus on social and collaboration within the division, with additional resources added to the product development team to follow through on the roadmap I helped define through research.</p>
+        <p>After evaluating the results of this work, we received much greater focus on social and collaboration within the division, with additional resources added to the product development team to follow through on the roadmap that I had helped define through research.</p>
       </div>
     </div>
   </div>